 Good to know

 In the following, the standard mechanisms to manage costs in LeanIX are shown.
 As costs is a complex and sensitive topic, it makes sense to consider further Configuration opportunities, like adapting the permission model or creating further aggregated fields.
-Reach out to email@example.com to learn more.
+Please reach out to your Customer Success Manager or [email protected] to learn more.

 Run costs are typically managed at the relation between Application and IT Component.
 They typically comprise costs for services (data center operations, application development, demand management, ...), software (licenses, rent, support, ...) or even hardware (server, workspaces, ...).